 A study by McKinsey shows that 37% of businesses have already fully automated at least one business function, and 66% are already piloting solutions to apply automation to the way they do business.

 The goal of accounting automation isn’t to replace accounting staff.
 Instead, it’s to remove repetitive work that doesn’t provide much value to an accounting department or the business as a whole.
-Some tasks that can be automated include reporting, approval processes, payslip creation, notifications, and others.
+Some tasks that can be automated include tracking and reporting expenses, approval processes, payslip creation, notifications, and others.

 So why do companies and Accounting professionals need to look into applying accounting automation into their workflow?
 There are many advantages of automating accounting process workflows, but here are some of the most common ones that will compel even the most tech-allergic accountant to give it a shot.